Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Physical-Light-Units.md

 #### Nits (candela per square meter):

-Measures the apparent brightness of light either emitted from a light source, or reflected off a surface, to the human eye.
+The unit of luminance.
+Describes the surface power of a visible light source.
+When you use this unit, the overall power of a light source depends the size of the light source, meaning the the illumination level of a Scene changes depending on the size of the light source.
+Highlights that a light source produces conserve their intensity regardless of the size of the surface.

 A light source that emits 1 candela of [luminous intensity](Glossary.html#LuminousIntensity) onto an area of 1 square meter has a luminance of 1 candela per square meter.

 <a name="EV"></a>